demidko/service/README.md

 ## Usage

-Make sure you are signed in to your GitHub account, then just click [`here`](https://github.com/demidko/service/generate) to use template.
+1. Make sure you are signed in to your GitHub account, then just click [`here`](https://github.com/demidko/service/generate) to use template.
+2. `App.kt` file is entry point.

 ## Build with Java